A GLIMPSE into the UV Continuum Slopes of the Faintest Galaxies in the Epoch of Reionization: UV Slopes

 Adding \fesc\ as a free parameter results in a systematically bluer ($\langle \beta_{\rm fesc} \rangle \sim -2.20$) distribution compared to $\beta_{\rm SED}$, as shown by the gray histogram and contours in Figure \ref{fig:betabeta}.
 We find that $\beta_{\rm fesc}$ and $\beta_{\rm PL}$ agree within 1$\sigma$ for 78\% of sources and that the adapted model can reproduce a UV continuum as blue as $\beta_{\rm fesc} = -3.0$.
 However, we see that $\beta_{\rm fesc}$ is bluer than $\beta_{\rm PL}$ for galaxies with relatively red UV slopes, causing a worse agreement of the gray contour with the one-to-one line for red slopes in Figure \ref{fig:betabeta}.
 We further explore the impact of non-zero LyC escape on UV slopes in Section \ref{sec:extblue}, where we examine our subset of galaxies with extremely blue UV slopes.

 The UV slopes estimated from both SED models typically agree with our $\beta_{\rm PL}$ measurements within 1$\sigma$ uncertainties, although neither method reproduces the full distribution inferred from photometry.
-We adopt $\beta_{\rm PL}$ as our fiducial UV slope estimation with the understanding that it may be impacted by photometric noise to include nonphysical values which cannot be explained by current SED modeling (see Section \ref{sec:beta-muv} for brief discussion of observational biases).
-This approach does not restrict the range of allowable UV slopes while allowing uncertainties to reflect the photometric noise.
-Throughout we use the SED fits to test our conclusions, but overall they are largely insensitive to this choice of methodology.
-A subset of this sample and its derived properties are given in Table \ref{tab:catalogue}; the full table is available online.
+We adopt $\beta_{\rm PL}$ as our fiducial UV slope estimation, as this approach does not restrict the range of allowable values while allowing uncertainties to reflect photometric noise.
+Individual measurements may be scattered to unphysically blue values which cannot be explained by current SED modeling; however, this scatter is expected for intrinsically blue populations and is essential to fully sample in order to recover unbiased average UV slopes.
+Throughout, we use the SED fits to test our conclusions, but overall they are largely insensitive to this choice of methodology.
+A subset of our sample and its derived properties are given in Table \ref{tab:catalogue} and the full table is available online.